Refresh

 With so many programs and courses, Humber has numerous in-demand options.
 Health sciences are a popular pursuit at Humber; the four-year bachelor of nursing (BScN) program is a major draw, as are practical nursing programs, with both four- or six-semester options to accommodate your schedule.
 Paramedicine, physiotherapy and medical lab technician programs also attract many applicants.

 Humber is also well-known for innovative public relations and digital communications programs, which produces many of Toronto’s media and communications professionals.
-Its digital engagement strategy co-op program is a popular choice in 2024.
+Its digital engagement strategy co-op program is a popular choice.

-Humber is currently expanding its Centre for Skilled Trades and Technology, which offers state-of-the-art learning labs in engineering, construction and renovation, electrical techniques, plumbing and more.
+Humber’s Centre for Skilled Trades and Technology offers state-of-the-art learning labs in engineering, construction and renovation, electrical techniques, plumbing and more.
 Post-secondary diplomas in aircraft maintenance and avionics maintenance are among the top choices, with classes at the specialized aerospace campus.

 Locations